sridharkidambi/Ansible/Ansible/readme.txt

 lineinfile:insert a line in a particular file. wait_for : to check if the particular port is available for connection ;it validates it
 wait_for: port=80 state=drained
+register: will save teh executed steps results
+template: for file ro render with substitution. ( different to file copy) jinja2 template {{value }} to print the values.
+For loop is in '{%', ends with 'endfor' and the variable is rendered with '{{'
+ Roles:
+ code reuse logical grouping baased on the components ansible-galaxy init control